How Envisioning My Future Self Helped My Recovery

 I will be unlovable at my normal healthy weight.

-When you think of yourself in five years (or ten or twenty), do you hope that you are living in a state of body hatred, starvation, stress, and sadness?
-Do you envision yourself not having a family or any strong relationships because you are still so consumed with food and your weight that it takes up all your time?
+When you think of yourself in five years (or ten or twenty), what do you see?
+Do you hope that you are living in a state of body hatred, starvation, stress, and sadness?
+And do you envision yourself not having a family or any strong relationships because you are still so consumed with food and your weight that it takes up all your time?
 Do you see yourself logging in every calorie you eat into an online calculator and missing birthday parties and holidays out of fear?

 The thing is, you can’t get to where you want to be by snapping your fingers.
 You don’t all of a sudden change drastically overnight.
-It is a process, and each thing you do every day, every hour, and every minute turns into who you will be as this future self.
+It is a process.
+And each step you take every day, every hour, and every minute turns into who you will be as this future self.